Save old treasures and save 50 euros: Aldi sells cheap video converters - California18

 A video converter comes in handy, especially if you have a large collection of video cassettes or analogue family films.
 Because many providers who digitize video cassettes calculate the prices per minute.
 That can quickly become expensive.
 If you still have a video recorder at home, the Rollei device is a good choice for backing up old recordings.

 The price in the Aldi online shop is very good today.
-You save 50 euros on the RRP and get a high quality device a well-known brand.
+You save 50 euros on the RRP and get a high-quality device from a well-known brand.
 Especially the display helps during the transfer.
 This way you can see whether the quality of the video is still okay.
 The popular discounter is offering a real bargain today.

 This is how we find the top deals